Get an Investor Visa in Dubai [A Detailed Guide]

 Dubai investor visa has a validity period of three (3) years.
 Every three years, you must go through the process of performing your medical test and renewing your medical insurance and Emirates ID in order to renew your investor visa.

-Benefits of an investor visa
+Benefits of the UAE investor visa

 - Residency – Since an investor visa is valid for 3 years, it automatically qualifies you for a 3-year Dubai residence visa.